Quickstart

 Create a rule:

-- Go to Rules → New Rule.
+- Go to Rules → New Rule

-- Set Event Type:
+- Set Event Type to

-- Save the rule and ensure it is enabled.
+- Save the rule and ensure it is enabled

-4. Send an Event
+4. Send Your First Event

 Replace placeholders with your real values:

-WORKSPACE_PUBLISHABLE_KEY– a workspace publishable key
+WORKSPACE_PUBLISHABLE_KEY– your workspace publishable key from Workspace Settings

 curl -X POST https://events.meshes.io/api/v1/events \